Skip to main content

 Conclusion

 You do not need a separate consent checkbox for basic contact form submissions.
-The act of submitting the form provides sufficient consent for you to process the data to respond to the inquiry.
+The act of submitting the form provides a clear affirmative action (GDPR’s terminology) for you to process the data to respond to the inquiry.

 However, if you want to use the data for additional purposes (like marketing), you must obtain separate, explicit consent through an optional, unchecked checkbox.